ndreynolds/vim-cakephp/README.md

 See [doc/cakephp.vim][1] for the full documentation.

-If you have vim configured to automatically load plugin help files, you can call this documentation with `:help cakephp` from within vim.
+If you have Vim configured to automatically load plugin help files, you can call the documentation with `:help cakephp` from within Vim.

+And of course, if you'd like to help, or want a feature I didn't think of, submit a pull request.

 [1]: https://github.com/ndreynolds/vim-cakephp/blob/master/doc/cakephp.txt